Amsterdam in December: 11 Things to Do + Travel Tips!

 Where to Stay in Amsterdam

-The good news, though, is that while Amsterdam is expensive, December is one of the most affordable months to visit.
+The good news, though, is that while Amsterdam is undeniably expensive, December is one of the most affordable months to visit.

 READ NEXT